hphelion/documentation/cloudos/en/120/cloudtypes.md

 # Introduction to Cloud Types &amp; the Installation Steps

-**Internal note:** BillG may work with JR to refine the text in this topic.
+**Internal note:** Bill may work with JR to refine the text in this topic.
 The info formerly resided on the Cosmos Welcome page.

 The first step in creating a cloud is to consider the type of cloud you want to create for your organization: